How does Rest Less make money

 Since Rest Less first launched in 2018, we’re incredibly proud to have spoken to many members who are prime examples of what it means to step outside of your comfort zone and embrace opportunities, regardless of age.

-Take, for example, 78-year-old Moya Goatley and 52-year-old Christine Rollinson who’ve recently completed university degrees.
+Take, for example, 78-year-old Moya Goatley and 52-year-old Christine Rollinson, who completed university degrees later in life.
 Or Maura Ward, who celebrated her 70th birthday by climbing Mount Fuji six months after being diagnosed with Parkinson’s disease.

-Plus, when it comes to the world of work, many people in their 50s and 60s are swapping retirement for career changes, part-time roles, volunteering opportunities, and entrepreneurship.
+Plus, in the world of work, many people in their 50s and 60s are swapping retirement for career changes, part-time roles, volunteering opportunities, and entrepreneurship.
 Some people have also retired only to discover that they miss the social and learning opportunities that come with work.

 One such example is Dee Flower, who began working with young people with autism and learning disabilities at age 68, eight months after retiring.

-And it’s not just people in their 50s and 60s who are chasing new adventures.
-There are countless examples of those in their 90s and even 100s who are continuing to make the most of what life has to offer…
+And it’s not just the people in their 50s and 60s who are chasing new adventures.
+There are countless examples of those in their 90s and even 100s who continue to make the most of what life has to offer…

-Jack Reynolds broke a world recording by getting his first tattoo on his 104th birthday.
+Jack Reynolds broke a world record by getting his first tattoo on his 104th birthday.
 Fauja Singh (or ‘Turbaned Tornado’) ran several marathons (one at 104!) after taking up long-distance running at 89.
-And in 2020, at 105 years old, Yu Te-Hsin became the oldest person to tandem paraglide.
+And, in 2020, at 105 years old, Yu Te-Hsin became the oldest person to tandem paraglide.

 So, is 60 really the new 40?

-But, the claim ‘60 is the new 40’ is really just a way to describe the way that people are living longer, healthier lives, and feeling younger at 60 than their parents and grandparents did – which is something to celebrate.
+But claiming ‘60 is the new 40’ is really just a way to describe how people are living longer, healthier lives and feeling younger at 60 than their parents and grandparents did, which is something to celebrate.

-And as much as this is linked with medical advances, improved sanitation, and increased knowledge and understanding of health and nutrition, how we spend our time can also significantly impact how young we feel.
+And, as much as this is linked with medical advances, improved sanitation, and increased knowledge and understanding of health and nutrition, the way we spend our time can also significantly impact how young we feel.

-Research has shown that 20% of people surveyed over 60 felt that playing with their grandchildren kept them young, while 11% enjoy gaming, and many like participating in sport.
+Research has shown that over 20% of people surveyed over 60 felt that playing with their grandchildren kept them young, while 11% enjoy gaming, and many like participating in sports.

 Final thoughts…

-As a society, we seem to shy away from acknowledging a person’s real age – telling children that they look or act older than they are and adults that they seem younger.
-But, what if we started putting age aside and accepting people for who they are, living in the here and now, and challenging the limits of what society expects of us at every age milestone?
+As a society, we seem to shy away from acknowledging someone’s real age, telling children that they look or act older than they are and adults that they seem younger.
+But what if we started putting age aside and accepting people for who they are, living in the here and now, and challenging the limits of society’s expectations at every age milestone?

 Many current beliefs around ageing are based on information that’s no longer valid.
-It’s up to all of us to continue breaking the mould and paving the way for others who are yet to see the beauty that ageing can bring.
+It’s up to all of us to continue breaking the mould and paving the way for others who’ve yet to see the beauty that ageing can bring.

 As Cindy Joseph once said, “Ageing is just another word for living.”
 So, what will your next adventure be?